 Many of the proposed actions included in this plan will reap benefits now and long into the future.
 Evaluations and strategies are the best candidates for actions that include current benefits, future benefits, and no negative impacts.
 Examples of these actions include flood warning systems, buyouts, higher design standards, education and outreach programs, and flood preparedness.
 These types of actions will increase the community's resiliency by providing knowledge in advance of a storm, removing development in the floodplain, and preventing future development in the floodplain.
 With higher design standards, population growth and economic development would occur in areas outside of the floodplain and further away from the flooding source.
 Together, these actions will remove people and structures from the existing floodplain and reduce the future flood risk.
-There are recommended FMPs that also could have a future benefit to water supply volumes.

 Regional Detention, when sized for future development conditions, is an example of an FMP with current benefits, future benefits, and no negative impacts.
 This allows for future development to occur upstream while the increased flows have already been mitigated with a detention pond that has been sized to accommodate the increased flows and increased volume of runoff.
 There are not any anticipated negative impacts for this type of project, as the downstream discharge and volume can be controlled by the outlet structure of the impoundment.
-Some of these actions are also anticipated to be sited within the contributing and/or recharge zone, which could increase aquifer recharge and therefore indirectly benefit water supply volumes (although they will not necessarily increase firm yield supply).